QubesOS/qubes-doc/developer/services/qrexec.md

 Thanks to the framework, RPC programs are very simple -- both RPC client and server just use their stdin/stdout to pass data.
 The framework does all the inner work to connect these processes to each other via `qrexec-daemon` and `qrexec-agent`.
-Additionally, disposable VMs are tightly integrated -- RPC to a DisposableVM is identical to RPC to a normal domain, all one needs is to pass `$dispvm` as the remote domain name.
+Additionally, disposable VMs are tightly integrated -- RPC to a DisposableVM is identical to RPC to a normal domain, all one needs is to pass `@dispvm` as the remote domain name.

 ## Qubes RPC administration